ev-devs/dixonconnect/README.md

 ##Dependencies
 If the use is for Raspberry Pi then all dependencies are met.
 Otherwise, the functioning OS of the user must meet the following:

-1. Unix based OS(preferably Linux, and even better if it is a Debian based disto)
+1. Unix based OS (preferably Linux, and even better if it is a Debian based distro)
-2. Pre-downloaded WPA Supplicant.
+2. Pre-downloaded WPA Supplicant client.
     * The `wifi_con.sh` script writes to the wpa_supplicant.conf file locatedin `/etc/wpa_supplicant/wpa_supplicant.conf`, thus the user NEEDS this file already within.